Enspire-Tech/openapi-connectors/src/main/resources/zoom_meeting/zoom_meeting-readme.md

 ## Prerequisites

 + Setup OAUTH2
-  + Create an app for a client id and client secret.
+  + Create an app to obtain a client id and client secret.
   + Enter your boomi callback url into the Zoom App: https://platform.boomi.com/account/[YOUR-TENANT-ID]/oauth2/callback

 ## Supported Operations
 **15 out of 296 endpoints are failing.**

-The following operations are **not** supported at this time: accountSettingsRegistration groupSettingsRegistration dashboardWebinarParticipantsQOSSummary getRoomProfiles getRoomDevices getRoomProfile listCollaborationDevices getHotDeskUsage createRoomDeviceProfile createReservation deleteRoomProfile deleteReservation accountSettingsRegistrationUpdate updateDeviceProfile updateReservation
+The following operations are **not** supported at this time:
+* accountSettingsRegistration
+* groupSettingsRegistration
+* dashboardWebinarParticipantsQOSSummary
+* getRoomProfiles
+* getRoomDevices
+* getRoomProfile
+* listCollaborationDevices
+* getHotDeskUsage
+* createRoomDeviceProfile
+* createReservation
+* deleteRoomProfile
+* deleteReservation
+* accountSettingsRegistrationUpdate
+* updateDeviceProfile
+* updateReservation